darrylma/machine_learning_exercise_prediction/Machine_Learning_to_Predict_Type_of_Exercise.md

 ##   [list output truncated]
 ```

-A quick glance at the list of variables below show that a lot of the variables have NA values.
-Therefore our first objective is to remove any unneccesary variables that will not have an impact in classification of the type of barbell lift.
+A quick glance at the list of variables below shows that a lot of the variables have NA values.
+Therefore our first objective is to remove any unnecessary variables that will not have an impact in the classification of the barbell lift class.

 ## Cleaning the Data

-The first is to select variables where there are no NA values:
+Firstly we selected to only keep variables which did not contain any NA values:

 ```r